 At IFAW, we’ve been investigating and disrupting wildlife cybercrime since 2004.
 Millions of endangered and threatened live wild animals and their body parts are being offered for sale online to buyers across the globe.
 IFAW’s pioneering research over almost two decades has found tens of thousands of listings or posts offering protected wildlife and their parts for sale on the internet.

 In our 2021 report Digital Markets: Wildlife Trafficking Hidden in Plain Sight, IFAW investigators surveyed the digital US market for species that are protected under the US Endangered Species Act or the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in a six-week investigation of 34 online marketplaces.

 They found nearly 1,200 advertisements for almost 2,400 animals, parts, derivatives, or products of protected species.
 The three most common types of advertisements were for elephant ivory (44%), taxidermy and trophies (27%), and live animals sold as exotic pets (19%).
 The proportion of elephant ivory is smaller than in 2008 (73%), but it is still surprisingly high considering the US has instituted strict laws and regulations regarding elephant ivory since.
 The results indicate that savvy traders are circumventing these regulations by using code words, including blurry photos, and claiming exemptions despite a lack of evidence.

 Sectors must unite to fight this global threat.
-IFAW acts as a convener across public and private sectors, working closely with governments, academia, law enforcement agencies, civil society organisations, and the private sector, including online marketplaces and social media platforms, to deliver joint projects and activities and provide them with data, information, and training to identify and combat wildlife cybercrime.
+IFAW acts as a convener across public and private sectors, working closely with governments, academia, law enforcement agencies, civil society organizations, and the private sector, including online marketplaces and social media platforms, to deliver joint projects and activities and provide them with data, information, and training to identify and combat wildlife cybercrime.